 Birth: July 28, 1929 in Southampton, New York.

-Brochure for John F. Kennedy Library fundraising with text by Jacqueline Kennedy.
+Brochure for John F. Kennedy Library fundraising with text by Jacqueline Kennedy (pages 52-64 in this folder).

-Brochure for traveling exhibit promoting the John F. Kennedy Library, including a note from Jacqueline Kennedy.
+Brochure for traveling exhibit promoting the John F. Kennedy Library, including a note from Jacqueline Kennedy (pages 1-16 in this folder).

 China, flatware, etc. used in the White House: According to Margaret Klapthor (Official White House China: 1789 to the Present.
 The Barra Foundation, Inc. in association with Harry N. Abrams, Inc. Publishers: New York, 1999):